2000 Oakland Raiders season

 This was the first of three consecutive AFC West titles for the Raiders.
 As the No. 2 seed in the AFC, the Raiders received a bye into the divisional round of the playoffs.
 Their four regular season losses were by a combined 16 points.
 The Raiders held the Miami Dolphins scoreless, winning 27–0.
 The following week against the eventual Super Bowl champion Baltimore Ravens in the AFC Championship, starting quarterback Rich Gannon sustained a shoulder injury after being hit by Baltimore's Tony Siragusa early in the second quarter.
 The loss of Gannon was too steep to overcome as the Raiders lost 16–3.
 Siragusa was later fined $10,000 for the hit.
-This was the NFL-record 9th playoff loss in Raiders history with a Super Bowl berth at stake (since tied by the San Francisco 49ers in 2013).
+This was the NFL-record ninth playoff loss in Raiders history with a Super Bowl berth at stake (since tied by the San Francisco 49ers in 2013).
 The Raiders set a still-standing franchise record for most points scored in the regular season, with 479.

+The season was also the first for kicker Sebastian Janikowski.
+He would play 276 games in the regular season and playoffs as a Raider, a franchise record.